zvada/technology/docs/release/old-release-removal.md

 the following after the first paragraph:

 ```
-Note that OSG <3.X> was the last release to support Enterprise Linux <Z>
+Note that OSG <3.X> was the last release that supported Enterprise Linux <Z>
 distributions.
+If you believe that you still need support for this operating
+system series, please contact us at help@opensciencegrid.org.
 ```